telerik/document-processing-docs/libraries/radspreadstreamprocessing/features/culture-spesific-predefined-formats.md

 position: 4
 ---

-# Culture Spescific Predefined Formats
+# Culture Specific Predefined Formats

 Starting with R3 2021, __SpreadStreamProcessing__ exposes the __BuiltInNumberFormats__ static class.
 This class contains several methods that allow you to get a set of predefined formats.
 These formats are culture-specific.
 This means that they depend on the current culture of the operating system.
 And for example, if you set a currency format you will get the currency symbol for the current culture.
 Currently, the following methods are exposed: